garrettgman/garrettgman.github.io/foundations.md

 ***

 4. Summary
     1. Scientists use observations to understand the natural laws of the universe
     2. They iterate between explorations and discovery, and confirmation and testing
     3. These principles provide a program that guides data science.
-        * They guide all of science, not just data science.
+        * The principles guide all of science, not just data science.
         * However, the principles are not well-suited for the universe as it actually is
     4. Data scientists apply the principles of science to a more complex, but realistic context.
         * They adapt the principles of science to variation, a reality that affects all natural phenomena.

+***

+5. R
+    1. R is a computer language for doing data science.
+    2. You can apply R to the principles of science by thinking of a natural law as a function.
+        * `library(mosaic)`
+        * express it as a function with `makeFun()`
+        * plot it as a function with `plotFun()`
+    3. We will build upon this foundation in future chapters, eventually using R to do all of data science.